 Saanen Goat Brings High Quality Milk to the Herd

-Saanens are all white but some spots are permissible but not desirable in the show ring.
+Saanens are all white.
+Some spots are permissible but not desirable in the show ring.
 Colored Saanens are now referred to as Sables and are now a recognized breed.
 The hair of the Saanen goat is short and white and the skin color should be tan or white.

 This breed is a good choice for children and beginners in the goat world.
 Saanens possess a calm temperament.
 You often hear the terms hardy, calm and sweet used to describe the breed.
 At over 30 inches tall and with considerable weight, the Saanen could be considered the gentle giant of the goat world.